 You’ve seen it in movies and probably want to try it out.
 Panari Sky Center offers you the opportunity to turn your dreams of ice skating into reality.

 An hour in the Ice Rink will cost about 500 for kids, and 700 Kenya shillings for adults, respectively, and boots are provided on arrival.

 13. Dine & shop at the Village market

 The Village Market is located in the Gigiri and is one of Kenya’s most extensive shopping, recreation, and entertainment complex housing over 150 stores outlets.

 Related: Top Art Galleries in Nairobi

-Several outlets specialize in African artefacts and other Kenyan crafts.
+Several outlets specialize in African artifacts and other Kenyan crafts.

-Moreover, every Friday, the shopping centre hosts the Maasai Market a cultural bazaar that brings together around 400 artisans and craftsmen who specialize in an array of ethnic relics.
+Moreover, every Friday, the shopping center hosts the Maasai Market, a cultural bazaar that brings together around 400 artisans and craftsmen who specialize in an array of ethnic relics.